SPEECHCOG/metaeval_experiments/README.md

 For replication from the precomputed results, you can directly follow the instructions in [Obtain effect sizes](#obtain-effect-sizes).
 This will reproduce figures 5.a, 5.b and 5.c in the manuscript.
+For replicating figure 6 you can follow the instructions in [Obtain summary results](#obtain-summary-results).

 # Requirements